Partnership for Safe Water

 Spartanburg Water has been an active member for more than 20 years of the Partnership for Safe Water, a national volunteer initiative developed by the EPA and other water organizations representing water suppliers striving to provide their communities with drinking water quality that surpasses the required federal standards.

-This year, 2016, we received the 15 Year Directors Award, which recognizes systems that have completed a successful review in the Partnership's Self-Assessment and Peer Review Phase, a phase in which utilities examine the capabilities of their treatment plant operation and administration and then create a plan for implementing improvements.
+In 2016, we received the 15 Year Directors Award for the R. B. Simms Water Treatment Facility, which recognizes systems that have completed a successful review in the Partnership's Self-Assessment and Peer Review Phase, a phase in which utilities examine the capabilities of their treatment plant operation and administration and then create a plan for implementing improvements.
 Spartanburg Water has maintained the Directors Award for 15 years, an honor achieved by only 165 water utilities across the country.
-Our Landrum Water Treatment Facility was awarded for successful reviews for the ninth consecutive year.
+This year, our Landrum Water Treatment Facility was awarded the 10 Year Directors Award.

-Maintaining Directors Award status for 15 years demonstrates our philosophy of constant vigilance to improve water quality.
+Maintaining Directors Award status for multiple years demonstrates our philosophy of constant vigilance to improve water quality.

 Developed by the EPA and other water organizations striving to provide optimum quality drinking water, the Partnership currently includes 250 water utilities, collectively serving more than 89 million people.
 This represents approximately 40 percent of the U.S. population served by surface water systems.
 Spartanburg Water's ongoing participation in the program includes a rigorous review of treatment practices developed by national experts, and also includes a four-step, self-assessment and peer review process.